Django-LiveView/starter-template/README.md

 1. Stimulus would capture the `click` event.
 2. The Stimulus Controller function sends via WebSockets (using `sendData`), the action it needs together with the collected information.
 3. `consumers.py` would decide which functionality should be executed.
-They are hosted in the appropriate action views.
+They are hosted in the appropriate action.
-4. The `view.py` of the action is executed by rendering the new HTML from a template.
+4. Action (`actions` directory) is executed by rendering the new HTML from a template.
 Perhaps `modal.html`.
 5. The HTML is sent via `consumer.send_html()` through WebSockets to the client that has requested to execute the action.
 6. Frontend receives a JSON with the new HTML, along with other properties.
 Inside JSON is specified in which `id` the prerendered HTML should be inserted.
 In this case it will fill an empty element with `modal.html` contain.